 Taking things apart for cleaning

 Metal objects are often constructed in several parts that are screwed or bolted together.
 Occasionally it is better to remove parts, for example wooden knobs from a metal object, before cleaning.
 However, dismantling can be problematic.
 Some metal items are assembled under tension, so when a screw is removed the pieces spring apart and are difficult to reassemble.
-Sometimes so much tension was used that it causes stress in the metal, which can fracture as you try to reassemble it.
-It is often a safer option to protect non-metal parts by covering them with a plastic food wrap such as Clingfilm.
+Sometimes so much tension was used that it caused stress in the metal, which can fracture as you try to reassemble it.

 If you decide to dismantle, make a careful note of where each part comes from - screws should be returned to their original holes, for example.
 You may need to label each component, and use a drawing or photo of the object to identify each part.
 Use good quality tools that match the job, for example screwdrivers should fit the slot snugly, otherwise the screw heads and the object itself can be damaged.
 Use masking tape on all parts of the tool that either come into contact with the object, or that might inadvertently scratch the surface of your object, for example, the metal ferrules on brushes.